tanishkaajadhav/BASIC_CPP/README.md

 (a) BASIC I/O OPERATIONS – JAIGANESH.cpp

-AIM
+AIM :
 To perform basic input and output operations in C++.

-APPARATUS
+APPARATUS :
-PC/Laptop with C++ compiler, text editor/IDE, terminal/console.
+Laptop with C++ compiler(MinGW), Text Editor / IDE (VS Code), Terminal/Console (Command Prompt).

-THEORY
+THEORY :
-C++ uses input and output streams for data handling. cin is used for input and cout is used for output. getline() can be used for line-based input.
+In C++, input and output are managed through the concept of streams.
+A stream is a sequence of bytes that represents a flow of data.
+The two most commonly used streams are:

+cin (standard input stream) → used to accept data from the user.

+cout (standard output stream) → used to display data to the user.

+Additionally, getline() is used when input contains spaces, allowing the program to read an entire line of text.
+These operations are made available through the header file <iostream>.
+Mastering basic I/O is essential, as it forms the foundation for user interaction in any C++ program.

-ALGORITHM
+ALGORITHM :
 Start the program and include necessary header files.

 Declare variables for storing input.